Guidebolt/knowledge/docs/README.md

 !!!
 Info

 	[Guidebolt](https://guidebolt.com/) Public Knowledge-Base.
-Last updated 2022-03-03.
+Last updated 2022-03-08.
 Version 0.42 alpha (work in progress).

-**Information** drives every thought, decision, and action.
-In our increasingly complex world where logic and trust are hard to weave confidently, it is easy to be misled by noise, incur unknown risks, and waste valuable resources. **Truth** is the fundamental solution.
+**Information drives every thought, decision, and action.** In our increasingly complex world where logic and trust are hard to weave confidently, it is easy to be misled by noise, incur unknown risks, and waste valuable resources. **Truth is the fundamental solution.**

 [Changelog](/changelog)